-A sick or injured student not in the care of the health centre may be excused from sports by the school physician, a school nurse or a school athletic therapist.
+A sick or injured student not in the care of the health centre may be excused from sports by the school physician, a school nurse or a school athletic therapist, or an external healthcare professional with permission of the School.
 In such cases, the health centre issues the student an excuse slip and parents are notified.